 The Philosophy Graduate Teaching Associate Award is intended to recognize exceptional teaching provided by a graduate teaching associate.
-A cash prize will be awarded to the winner with the award being announced at the annual Fink ceremony.
+A cash prize will be awarded to the winner.

 Nominations for the Graduate Teaching Associate Award are solicited from students, peers, and faculty.
 A graduate student can also nominate him/herself for this award.

 1. A nominee must be a currently enrolled Graduate Student (in good

 2. A nominee must have taught at least two courses as the primary

 The Teaching Evaluation Committee, in consultation with the Chair, will determine the winner each year.
 The committee reviews all submissions and selects a winner based on the nomination form, SEI evaluations by students, and feedback from the GTA’s supervisor.

 A nominated GTA should exhibit some or all of the following criteria:

 - use of varied teaching techniques appropriate to course content and students